dranreb1660/customer-churn-project/Proposal.md

 ### Data Description
-* The data for this project will be obtained from a public data bank source - Kaggle.com
+* The data for this project will be obtained from a public data bank source - Kaggle.com and can be found [here](https://www.kaggle.com/blastchar/telco-customer-churn)
 * Data will contain about 50,000 observations and some 30 features to explore.
 * One individual row in the data singifies one unique observation of a customer's behavior (features)
 Tha data will be stored in a SQL for faster and easy.